 (Wrap Up Assignments)

-As a TASL student, you will receive an annual Summer Logistics Packet providing information on traveling to Colorado and UNC, on campus accommodations, and other resources to help you plan your four week on campus visit.
-Most students stay in one of UNC's residence halls (approximately $1,000 for the month) and purchase meal plans.
+Prior to your summer courses, you will receive information and resources to help you plan a four week campus visit.
+Most out-of-state students stay in one of UNC's residence halls (approximately $1,000 for the month) and purchase a meal plan through Dining Services.

 During the month long campus visit, the Department of ASL & Interpreting Studies brings together the ASL-English Interpretation program (on campus and online) and the TASL program to create a learning community of Deaf and hearing students.